benjystanton/benjystanton.github.io/src/about/index.md

 ---
 layout: layouts/page
 title: About
-permalink: /about/
-excerpt: About me, my work experience and speaking experience.
 ---

-<p class="lede">My name is Benjy Stanton and I’m an interaction designer at <a href="http://www.swirrl.com/" aria-label="Swirl">Swirrl</a>.
+My name is Benjy Stanton and I’m an interaction designer at Swirrl.
 I’m based in Swansea, Wales.
 I care about user needs, accessibility, data and the open web.
 Husband.
 Dad of three.
-Pronouns: he/him.</p>
+Pronouns: he/him.

 ## Summary